This post may contain affiliate links. Please read our disclosure policy.

 Storage and Freezing

-Refrigerator: Let sandwiches cool to room temperature before storing.
-Wrap them in foil or place in an airtight container in the fridge for up to 3 days.
+Refrigerator: Let sandwiches cool to room temperature, then wrap in foil or place in an airtight container.
+They’ll keep in the fridge for up to 3 days.

-Freezing unbaked sandwiches: Assemble the sandwiches but don’t bake them yet.
+Freezing Unbaked Sandwiches: Assemble the sandwiches but don’t bake them.
 Wrap each one tightly in plastic wrap, then foil, and freeze for up to 2 months.
-When ready to eat, bake from frozen at 425°F. Add a few extra minutes to the baking time to make sure the cheese melts.
+When ready to eat, bake from frozen at 425°F and add a few extra minutes to the baking time.

-Freezing cooked sandwiches: Wrap individual sandwiches with plastic wrap or foil and pop them into a freezer bag.
-Store in the freezer for up to 3 months.
-Reheat straight from frozen in the oven at 375°F until warmed through and crisp.
+Freezing Baked Sandwiches: Wrap cooled sandwiches individually in plastic wrap or foil and store in a freezer bag for up to 3 months.
+Reheat straight from frozen at 375°F until warmed through and crisp.

 Recipe